 P.Authorized use of information establishes that information is used only for its authorized purpose(s).
 This is addressed by the following objectives: O.Maintain user attributes, O.Restrict actions before authentication, O.Security roles, and O.User authorization management.
 O.Restrict actions before authentication ensures that the capability to perform security-relevant operations is limited to those who have been authorized to perform those operations.
-O.Maintain user attributes, O.Security roles, and O.User authorized to perform those operations that are necessary to perform their Jobs.
+O.Maintain user attributes, O.Security roles, and O.User authorization management ensure that users are only authorized to perform those operations that are necessary to perform their Jobs.
 Finally, OE.Auditors Review Audit Logs deters users from misusing the authorizations they have been provided.